The Barry Gibb Talk Show: October 11, 2003

 Justin Timberlake hosted and performed as the musical guest on the episode containing the premiere of The Barry Gibb Talk Show.
 Barry's guests included Al Franken (played by Jeff Richards), Arianna Huffington (Rachel Dratch) and the then-Lieutenant Governor of California, Cruz Bustamante (Horatio Sanz).
 At the time, both Huffington and Bustamante were running for Governor of California amidst the recall election that eventually ousted Gray Davis.
 The show is memorable for Timberlake's inability to maintain a straight face during Fallon's rantings.
 He can be seen lowering his head occasionally in an attempt to disguise his laughter.
 This was the only Barry Gibb Talk Show sketch performed while Fallon was still a cast member.

 April 9, 2005

 Host Cameron Diaz was dating Timberlake at the time.
 Fallon returned because he was about to premiere in Fever Pitch with Drew Barrymore.
 Barry's guests were Nancy Pelosi (Diaz), Ann Coulter (Barrymore), and New Mexico Governor Bill Richardson (Sanz).

 December 16, 2006

-In the skit's third airing, Timberlake hosted for the second time and Fallon returned to portray Barry, whose guests were former Supreme Court justice Sandra Day O'Connor (Kristen Wiig), Thomas Friedman (Fred Armisen), and Jimmy Carter (Darrell Hammond).
+In the sketch's third airing, Timberlake hosted for the second time and Fallon returned to portray Barry, whose guests were former Supreme Court justice Sandra Day O'Connor (Kristen Wiig), Thomas Friedman (Fred Armisen), and Jimmy Carter (Darrell Hammond).